Damedade/PsyDoom/docs/PsyDoom Modding Overview.md

 Restrictions: the Ogg Vorbis files provided must have exactly 2 channels and a 44.1KHz sample rate (CD Audio quality).

+The following metadata tags in Ogg Vorbis files are also recognized, to control how the music loops:
+- `LOOP_START` or `LOOPSTART`: Indicates where to start looping from in the track.
+If not specified, defaults to the start of the track.
+- `LOOP_END` or `LOOPEND`: Indicates where the track ends playback/looping.
+If not specified, defaults to the end of the track.
+- `LOOP_LENGTH` or `LOOPLENGTH`: An alternate to specifying `LOOP_END` or `LOOPEND`.
+Indicates the length of the looping section, instead of where it ends.

+For each of the loop metadata tags, if the time value is specified as a simple integer number then it is interpreted as being in terms of raw PCM samples.
+Alternatively, you can specify the time value as hours, minutes, seconds and fractional seconds using the `HH:MM:SS.ssss` format.
+Note: if the time value contains either a `:` or `.` character then it is always interpreted as being in the `HH:MM:SS.ssss` format.
+Thus the value `18.0` would be interpreted as 18 seconds whereas `18` would be interpreted as 18 samples.

 ## Custom sounds
 PsyDoom now has the ability to load sounds defined in extension IWADS.
 The sounds must be stored in the .wav file format, using PCM encoding with 8 or 16 bit sample depth.
 Any sample rate (44.1 KHz, 22 KHz etc.) is allowed.